oaimli/oaimli.github.io/index.md

 #### Research Interests

-My research interests fall in Natural Language Processing and Machine Learning, especially the intersection of Deep Unsupervised Learning for Natural Language Processing, also text mining.
+My research interests fall in Natural Language Processing and Machine Learning, especially the intersection of Deep Unsupervised Learning for Natural Language Processing, also Text Mining.
 I always desire that machines can understand and generate texts like humans.

 My current research focuses on: